modal.Dict

 Lifetime of a Dict and its items

-An individual dict entry will expire 30 days after it was last added to its Dict object.
-Additionally, data are stored in memory on the Modal server and could be lost due to unexpected server restarts.
-Because of this, Dict is best suited for storing short-term state and is not recommended for durable storage.
+Legacy Dicts (created before 2025-05-20) will still have entries expire 30 days after being last added.
+Additionally, contents are stored in memory on the Modal server and could be lost due to unexpected server restarts.
+Eventually, these Dicts will be fully sunset.

 Usage